aws/aws-lambda-go/README.md

 # Remember to build your handler executable for Linux!
 # When using the `provided.al2` runtime, the handler executable should be named `bootstrap`
 GOOS=linux GOARCH=amd64 go build -o bootstrap main.go

+# Omit main.go when the previous command doesn't work and you want to get only the binari code
+GOOS=linux GOARCH=amd64 go build -o bootstrap

 zip lambda-handler.zip bootstrap
 ```